 The Qur'an – the holy book, believed by Muslims to be the direct word of God dictated through the angel Gabriel to Muhammad in the seventh century – also contains instructions on compulsory, permitted and forbidden behaviour.

 Together, the Qur'an and sunnah shape sharia (Islamic law).
 This deals with all aspects of life, business, crime and punishment, international affairs and so on.
-Most Islamic countries operate a dual system of secular and religious courts.
+Most Islamic countries operate a dual system of secular courts and religious courts.
 Those involved in a dispute may agree to settle it in a religious court as an alternative to the civil route.
 Saudi Arabia and Iran, however, base their civil law on the sharia.